 I thought it was just a numbers game.
 I thought it was just about having discipline and willpower.
-I thought it was running until you threw up, gritting your teeth, pushing through pain, just as I started to push through hunger.
+I thought it was running until you threw up, that you had to grit your teeth, and push through pain.
+When I valued these things in running, it wasn’t difficult to grit my teeth and push through hunger.

 I had one season where I accomplished the dreams I had set for myself for years.
 One season where I felt the wave of praise, admiration, and accomplishment, while each night I lay in bed thinking about the next meal I’d allow myself to eat.

 I thought it was just a numbers game–calories in, calories out.
 That emotional eating was “bad,” and “wrong,” that I didn’t “want it bad enough” if I gave in too quickly to my emotional and physical cries.
-I had seen this occur so often in running; how would it not easily translate to how I lived outside of each run?
+I practice denying myself in running, so how would it not easily translate to how I lived outside of each run?

-I thought I proved to my body and myself that I could overcome basic human drives, that they were just a nuisance.
+I thought I proved to my body and myself that I could overcome a basic human drive.
 I thought that thriving only happened through fast performances, running exact mileage, and robotically calculating counting calories.

 I had one season because my body proved that I was worth saving.